skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Rely on `{dbplyr}` to translate R to SQL

-We can now use `heart_failure` as it was a tibble in R. For example, we can filter rows and select columns from our data.
+We can now use `heart_failure` as if it was a tibble in R. For example, we can filter rows and select columns from our data.

 ```r
 heart_failure_young <-